CaptainFact/captain-fact-frontend/CONTRIBUTING.md

 #  ...
 #  email: "tamara1970@gutmann.biz", <- Use this email to connect.
 Password is "password"
 #  ....}
-# You can also set some property directly, like:
+# You can also set some properties directly, like:
 iex> CaptainFact.Factory.insert :user, %{reputation: 5000, email: "jougier@captainfact.io"}

 # Remove all videos